vedmalex/fTE.js/README.md

 It little bit modular, with little bit extensible `PEG.js`, little bit... unusual... without comparising it with any other template engine.

-I use if for as code-generator.
+I use if for as code-generator. it can generete your template into pure javascript for you to optimize.

 It is from the groud using [PEG.js][https://github.com/dmajda/pegjs]